For Index of Brides, CLICK

 Gibson of Belleville announces the engagement of her daughter, Edith

 Gertrude, to Mr. Melville Howden Staples, M.A., of Cavan, Ont.
-The marriage will take place quietly some
+The

-time in November.
+November.
 A quiet by happy

 wedding took place on Thursday, Nov 21st at high noon at the